Skip to main content

 Adjusting custom translation statuses

-Existing statuses can be edited at any time.
-To do that, click on the custom statuses next to your translation and then check or uncheck the desired statuses to add or remove them for the given translation:
+You can edit existing custom statuses anytime.
+To do this, click on the custom statuses next to your translation and check or uncheck the desired statuses to add or remove them for that specific translation.

-To edit titles or colors for custom statuses, proceed to the Project settings > General and find the Quality assurance section.
-Click on a small pen icon next to the specific custom status:
+To edit the titles or colors of custom statuses, go to Project settings > General and find the Quality assurance section.
+Click on the small pen icon next to the specific custom status you want to change.

 Notice on CTS permissions

-Please note that by default only the project admins can assign or unassign custom translation status to/from translations.
-However, if you create a new task and enable the Restrict assignees to custom translation statuses option, the assignees will be able to toggle the chosen statuses in the scope of the task.
-Once the task is closed, the assignees will not be able to toggle the statuses anymore.
+By default, only project admins can assign or unassign custom translation statuses.
+However, if you create a new task and enable the Restrict assignees to custom translation statuses option, the assignees will be able to toggle the selected statuses within the scope of the task.
+Once the task is closed, the assignees will no longer have this ability.

 Using custom translation statuses

-In the case that at least one custom translation status is added in project settings, the custom translation status section will appear next to each translation in the Editor.
-Statuses are displayed as colored circles.
+When at least one custom translation status is added in project settings, a custom translation status section will appear next to each translation in the Editor.
+These statuses are displayed as colored circles.

-If no statuses are assigned to the translation, the status section will have an empty (white) circle instead of any colored ones.
+If no statuses are assigned to a translation, the status section will display an empty (white) circle instead of a colored one.

-Translations can be filtered by custom statuses using Filter:
+You can filter translations by custom statuses using the Filter option.

-You can also export translations with a particular translation status.
-To achieve that, open the Download page, expand the Content to export section, and adjust the Custom translation status option:
+To export translations with a specific translation status, go to the Download page, expand the Content to export section, and adjust the Custom translation status option.

 Working with custom statuses in tasks

-If you create a Translation or Review task, you can restrict assignees to being able to alter only specified statuses.
+When creating a Translation or Review task, you can restrict assignees to altering only specified statuses.
 Once a task item is marked as completed, all the statuses selected in the task will be applied.

-If the Allow multiple custom status per translation checkbox is not enabled in project settings, only one status can be selected in task options.
-Otherwise, any amount of custom statuses can be selected.
+If the Allow multiple custom status per translation checkbox is not enabled in project settings, only one status can be selected in the task options.
+Otherwise, you can select any number of custom statuses.

 Did this answer your question?